aarpon/hrm_docs/docs/create_database.rst

 Create or update the database
 *****************************

-Run the php script ``$SETUP/dbupdate.php`` from bash for the creation (or the update) of the HRM database:
+Run the php script ``$HRM_SETUP/dbupdate.php`` from bash for the creation (or the update) of the HRM database:

 .. code-block:: sh

-    cd $SETUP
+    cd $HRM_SETUP
     php dbupdate.php

-If the database does not exist, it will be created using the information stored in the ``$CONFIG/hrm_client_config.inc`` and filled with content for the latest revision.
+If the database does not exist, it will be created using the information stored in the ``$HRM_CONFIG/hrm_client_config.inc`` and filled with content for the latest revision.
 If it exists, it will be updated from whichever revision it currently has.